Ladies Aid Society Quilt

 Friendship, Album, and Fundraising Quilts

-The American Folk Art Museum’s Emelie Gevalt curated this exhibition of thirteen signature quilts from the Museum’s extensive quilt collection, drawing on the work of past curators Elizabeth V. Warren and Stacy C. Hollander.
-The show opened at the Museum’s Self-Taught Genius Gallery in January 2020; although the gallery is temporarily closed to visitors due to the pandemic, all the quilts can be seen online, and Emelie has taped a virtual tour that can be accessed here.
-Emelie and the Museum kindly allowed us to share some of the quilts and exhibition text with you.
+The American Folk Art Museum’s Emelie Gevalt curated an exhibition of thirteen signature quilts from the museum’s extensive collection, drawing on the work of past curators Elizabeth V. Warren and Stacy C. Hollander.
+The show was on view at the museum’s Self-Taught Genius Gallery in Long Island City, Queens, from January to December 2020.
+Gevalt and the museum kindly allowed Americana Insights to reprint some of the quilts and exhibition text.
+All the quilts may be viewed on the museum’s website along with a virtual tour of the exhibition, both of which are linked in the online version of this brief.

 Overview

 By its nature, the signature quilt is meant to be read not only as a whole but also square by square.
-Although the form is known by various names—including friendship, album, and fundraising quilts—what all of these types share in common is the composite nature of the quilting project, in which individual signed blocks have been brought together to form a larger design.
-Often a group undertaking, each block was typically named for, and frequently made and/or paid for by, a different member of a community.
+Although the form is known by various names—including friendship, album, and fundraising quilts—what all of these types share is the composite nature of the quilting project, in which individual signed blocks have been brought together to form a larger design.
+This type of quilt was often a group undertaking, with each block typically named for, and frequently made and/or paid for by, a different member of a community.

 In this sense, the signature quilt holds symbolic value not only as a record of shared creative endeavor, which is the case for many quilts, but also as a legible record of relationships between the quilters and their communities, as well as between the part and the whole.
 As documents of past networks, such objects extend a sense of interconnectedness into the present, drawing viewers into a web of historical linkages in tandem with the visual interactions between blocks.

-Like the systematically articulated branches of a family tree, the signature quilt simultaneously lays out and pulls in, engaging us in a simile of the group’s structure, and of the object’s dynamism, as we expand and contract our focus to take in both large and small.
+Like the systematically articulated branches of a family tree, the signature quilt simultaneously lays out and pulls in, engaging us in a simile between the group’s structure and of the object’s dynamism, as we expand and contract our focus to take in both the large and small.

 Origins

-The American trend towards signature quilts began in the mid-1800s and was reignited in the late nineteenth century.
+The American trend towards signature quilts began in the mid-nineteenth century and was reignited late in the century.
 Inspiring a fad with numerous variations, the form itself likely developed in part from a fashion for autograph albums, popular in the United States by the early nineteenth century.
 Similar to the guest book or later yearbook, an autograph album served as a forum for preserving personal connections, collecting inscriptions from friends and acquaintances as mementos of relationships, in keeping with the era’s culture of sentimentality.

 Album Quilts

-Album quilts display blocks with an array of different patterns, often featuring pictorial appliqué images.
-Such designs became so popular in Baltimore that the trend developed into a distinctive, especially elaborate variation, sometimes undertaken as an individual project.
-Possibly indicative of this practice, only some Baltimore style album quilts bear names, although their design recalls that of signed examples.
+Album quilts display blocks with an array of patterns, often featuring pictorial appliqué images.
+Such designs became so popular in Baltimore that the city developed its own distinctive, especially elaborate variation of the trend, sometimes undertaken as an individual, rather than collective, project.
+Although only some Baltimore-style album quilts bear the names of their makers, others recall the signed examples in their designs.

 Baltimore-Style Album Quilt Top